 - Add a few drops of Rosehip oil to your night cream jar/bottle.
 Mix it using a sterilized spoon or object.
 Apply daily as usual.

 Rosehip oil helps to lighten the discoloration of the lips.
 It also protects lips from harmful UV rays and prevents sunburn.

 You can apply just before your lipstick.
 Massage the oil on your lips and blot off excess with tissue paper.
 Apply your lipstick and enjoy the sun.
 This beauty oil also benefits chapped, flaky lips, making it kissable!

 - Method 1-Mix two-three drops of rosehip oil with coconut oil and store it in a small container.
 Refrigerate for an hour or two to firm the mixture.

 - Method 2-Mix two-three drops of Rosehip oil with Shea butter.
 Store it in a jar.

 - Apply on chapped lips several times a day to makes your lips soft and supple.

 Reduces stretch marks

 Rosehip oil absorbs into the skin in no time.
 The essential fatty acids present in the oil helps to stimulate collagen production.
 The oil moisturizes the epidermis.
-The fatty acids convert into prostaglandins which enhances skin’s repairing system and fades stretch marks and prevent it.
+The fatty acids convert into prostaglandins, enhancing the skin’s repairing system and fading stretch marks, and preventing it.